PenguinSquire/doubloons/README.md

 -->

-# Palladium
+# Narwhal's Doubloons
-A discord bot that natively embeds images and videos in discord from a variety of sources by utilizing the [Cobalt API](https://github.com/imputnet/cobalt/tree/main)

-      initially a re-implementation of the [Cobalt Downloader](https://discord.com/application-directory/1093352359989612627)  discord bot (unaffiliated with Cobalt API)
+A discord bot that narwhal doubloons

 ## Setup
 - you need to create `config.json` file containing the following code:
 ```